emer/emer.github.io/README.md

-# emer.github.io
+# Emergent website

-This is the EmerSim.org website: https://EmerSim.org
+This is the Emergent website: https://emersim.org